howtographql/howtographql/content/backend/graphql-scala/7-relations.md

 <Instruction>

-Add `postedBy` field to the `Link` case class, the class should looks like this:
+Add `postedBy` field to the `Link` case class, the class should look like this:

 ```scala